 Smaller American Lawns Today

 Smaller American Lawns Today, SALT, is a movement introduced in June of 1997 by Dr. William A. Niering, professor of botany at Connecticut College.
-The SALT mission is to incrrease the size of lawns in America by restoring home and industrial grounds to more harmonious, productive, ecologically sound and naturalistic landscapes.
+The SALT mission is to decrease the size of lawns in America by restoring home grounds to more harmonious, productive, ecologically sound and naturalistic landscapes.
 SALT offers an alternative vision of the monocultured lawn.
 As Dr. Niering wrote, “There’s nothing wrong with dandelions, there’s something wrong with people.”

 SALT meets Wild Ones!
 This article by Kathy T. Dame appeared in the Wild Ones Journal, September/October, 2008.